MyParcelCOM/docs/content/authorization/client-credentials-grant.md

 }
 ```

+All requests to the MyParcel.com API with an expired or otherwise invalid access token will be rejected.
+A convenient way to make sure you have an access token that has not expired is to let the server periodically request a new access token before the previous one expires.
+The overlap between the different tokens will not cause a problem with running requests.

 #### 4. The server response
 When using a valid token, the server will just give the expected response.

 {{% notice tip %}}
-Always check the response for an access token exception.
-If for some reason your server has not retrieved a new access token yet, you don't want the request to fail.
-Just check for the error, fire a separate job to fetch the new token and attach it to all pending requests.
+Always check the response for an authorization error.
+If for some reason your server has not retrieved a new access token yet, or your access token was revoked, you don't want the request to fail.
+Just check for the error, fire a separate job to fetch the new token, and attach it to all pending requests.
 {{% /notice %}}

 ## Expired access token